 Endometriosis is a very common debilitating disease.
 The exact prevalence is difficult to estimate as many cases go underdiagnosed and it requires invasive testing for diagnosis.
 About 25 to 50% of women suffering from infertility have endometriosis, and 30 to 50% of women with endometriosis are infertile.

-Endometriosis affects all age group, right from puberty to perimenopause, but usually, it is found in the reproductive age group.
+Endometriosis affects all age groups, right from puberty to perimenopause, but usually, it is found in the reproductive age group.

 The exact endometriosis causes are not known.